 Baby sea turtles start out as eggs that are laid in nests on beaches around the world.
 Once they’re ready to hatch, these babies crawl up from their egg nest and use a tooth called an “egg caruncle” (or keel) to break free of the shell.

 And then it’s off for them!
-They head quickly towards water so they can reach safety before predators catch the sight or smell of this vulnerable baby turtle sprinting across land.
+They head quickly toward the water so they can reach safety before predators catch the sight or smell of this vulnerable baby turtle sprinting across the land.